We welcome all to contact us:

-In case of an emergency, we normally will get a lot more emails, and we kindly ask you not to apply for volunteers tasks and jobs in the hour’s just after a huge humanitarian crises occur as we normally will be heavily engaged taking care of our duties and for this reason the response time can be a bit longer.
+In case of an emergency, we normally get a lot of emails, and we kindly ask you not to apply for volunteers tasks and jobs in the hour’s just after a huge humanitarian crises occur as we normally will be heavily engaged taking care of our duties and for this reason the response time can be a bit longer.

 And to archive data for the law, we will be keeping incoming emails, noted with first name, last name, emails and date and time for receiving and answering.

 All our employees and volunteers are informed on how we communicate in the event of an emergency/a disaster.

 Our experience shows that we are receiving a lot of calls/emails in case of an emergency/a disaster, and we kindly ask you to consider what is vital (life-threatening situation).